publishpress/PublishPress-Planner/readme.txt

 *Fixed:*

 * Fixed roles editing form, denying to remove current user from the administrator role;
+* Fixed error in the dashboard widget "My Content Notifications"
+* Fixed default permissions for administrators for being able to see the Roles menu item;

 *Changed:*

 * Removed option to delete the administrator role;
+* Improved some text;

 = [1.11.2] - 2018-03-19 =